 - Paying Your Troops – So you’ll never see this modifier pop up unless you don’t have enough money to pay your wages.
 If you don’t pay your troops, their morale will go down.
 Simple as that.
 Make sure you have enough gold to pay your wages!

-- No Food – Your troops will be happy if they have a lot of food to eat, they will be content if they only have grain, they will be extremely unhappy if they have no food to eat!
+- No Food – Your troops will be happy if they have a lot of food to eat, they will be content if they only have grain, and they will be extremely unhappy if they have no food to eat!

 There are a few things you want to remember while playing to keep your morale up.
 Always have enough gold.
 Always have enough food.
 Never enter a losing battle.
 If you follow these three simple things, your troops will never be unhappy and desert.
 Morale can seem hard to deal with at first, but it’s actually quite simple.
+Moreover, Completing Quests can also vary into “Recent Events” Because as comical as it sounds having everything cleared up Quests can make your troops feel a sense of accomplishment.

 We hope you found our guide on how to raise party morale in Bannerlord useful.
 If you’re looking for more Bannerlord content, be sure to check out the following guides!